We are the narrative of our own memory and the memory of others about us. This is how our identity is formed in a chronological context.

 But today we know that memory is neither true, nor objective, nor complete.
 We lay traces, collect documents and photographs, and archive them.
 I see in this an existential doubt: who am I really if I cannot trust memory?
 If I leave no traces, did I ever exist?

-In the digital age, cloud archives with huge storage volumes are our memory.
-Artificial intelligence collects vast amounts of data and traces that we leave behind in the infinite expanse of the internet.
-It finds everything and forgets nothing.
-It seems to know us better than we know ourselves.
-Can it tell us who we are?
-Can we trust it?
+In the digital age, cloud archives are our memory.
+Artificial intelligences collect vast amounts of data and traces that we leave behind in the infinite expanse of the internet.
+They find everything and forget nothing.
+They seem to know us better than we know ourselves.
+Can they tell us who we are?